utsav0/daily-dev-tips/src/pages/posts/animating-a-gradient-border-in-css.md

 ## Browser Support

 For browser support, we have to look at multiple properties technically.
-Still, this one below should give you an excellent example of how good the support is.
+Still, the one below should give you an excellent example of the support.

 <picture>
 <source type="image/webp" srcset="https://caniuse.bitsofco.de/static/v1/border-image-1637493765759.webp" />